Habits for the New Year and Beyond – #5 Change Your Grocery Store

 IMG 0116

 Earth Fare has a list of all banned ingredients and why they ban them in their Food Philosophy.
 For instance, they don’t allow growth hormone, trans fats, or high fructose corn syrup in any of the products they have on their shelves.
-Whole Foods does the same thing and Trader Joe’s too.
+Whole Foods has a similar list and Trader Joe’s too.
 You won’t find Coca Cola or Doritos there.
 One of my favorite stores (Healthy Home Market) doesn’t have a list sadly, but still does a good job at keeping a lot of bad chemicals out of their store.
 It’s definitely a better alternative to the chemical filled aisles of a conventional supermarket.

 IMG 0498